stevenbraham/unixtime/readme.md

 ## Usage

-After installation the tool should be available as the `unixtime <datestring>` command.
-Eg. `unixtime "-30 days"`
+After installation the tool should be available as the `unixtime` command.
+There are two sub commands:

+### to-unix

+This is the default command.
+Use `unixtime <string>` or `unixtime to-unix <string>` to convert a English datestring to an Unix timestamp.
+Eg. `unixtime to-unix "+30 days"`

+#### from-unix

+Use `unixtime from-unix <timestamp>` to convert an Unix timestamp back to a normal datetime string.